 Participation in the AAAS/Subaru photo session.
 A photo of the ten finalists and Subaru representatives will be taken during the annual meeting.

 Be sure to check out the previous year's winners.

 Keep an eye out for the winners and be sure to enter next year.
 The submission site will open in late October 2010.
 To be reminded by e-mail, sign up for Science NetLinks News.

 A team of evaluators from AAAS will serve as the judging panel for this contest.
 Judges' decisions are based on the following criteria:

 Describe an experience you have provided in your classroom that has accomplished one or more of the following:

-- enhanced students' conceptual understanding, skills, and attitudes about science through the use of a nonfiction science trade books;
+- enhanced students' conceptual understanding, skills, and attitudes;

-- improved student conceptual understanding as a result of integrating nonfiction science trade books into instruction.
+- improved student conceptual understanding as a result of integrating technology into instruction.

-- if appropriate, describe how you differentiated instruction for different audiences/students, including the following considerations: disability/special education; gifted; English language learners; mixed reading levels, etc.
+In your essay, clearly identify the particular science concept around which the experience you are describing was centered and clearly state the age group served.
+If appropriate, also describe how you differentiated instruction for different audiences/students, including the following considerations: disability/special education; gifted; English language learners; mixed reading levels, etc.